Find out if you will need to use the new UKNI marking and how to use it.

 Check whether you need to use the UKNI marking

 Placing goods on the market in Northern Ireland

 You need to use a conformity marking if you are placing certain goods on the market to show they meet the relevant rules.

 In Northern Ireland, EU conformity markings continue to be used to show goods meet EU rules.
 For most manufactured goods, this is the CE marking, but there are some other markings for specific products.

-If you are using a UK body to carry out mandatory third-party conformity assessment you also need to apply a UKNI marking.
+If you are using a UK notified body to carry out mandatory third-party conformity assessment, you also need to apply a UKNI marking.